AlexHartog/training_log/README.md

 So if the database is ahead of migrations, you will get a weird state and migrations won't work.
 Making migration files part of the upload, helps solve this problem.

+### Huey
+Need to set up a redis server.
+Can't connect to this using localhost, but need to use the docker container name.
+This is because the huey container is in the same network as the redis container.

+To add periodic tasks, you need to create a tasks.py file in an app folder which is imported in the settings.py.